 ACTING: Ever been in a school production or something put on by your church or civic organization?
 Ever thought that you would like to try your hand on stage?
 Here’s an opportunity.
 All of our auditions are open to anyone who wants to try.
 The audition dates are published on our website under actors.

 SET CONSTRUCTION: If you can wield a hammer or handle power tools, then we can use your help with set construction.
-Due to the limitations of the Playhouse (there is limited wing space to store set changes), almost all of our productions use a single unit set – which could be a living room or some other interior space or even an outdoor scene – which is built on stage usually involving one or two days between shows.
+Due to the limitations of the Playhouse (there is limited wing space to store set changes), almost all of our productions use a single unit set – which could be a living room or some other interior space or even an outdoor scene – which is built on stage usually involving two days between shows.
 Most of the work takes place during the day when the actors aren’t rehearsing onstage and the amount of time involved is flexible.

 WARDROBE: Our Costume Manager will train and coordinate our wardrobe volunteers.
 This will require sorting and sizing costumes in or wardrobe collection, choosing costumes as to size and color needed from our wardrobe inventory for each production.
 Some minor alterations and sewing for those of you so inclined as well as getting measurements and sizes of actors.
 For the shoppers out there, shopping in resale shops for particular garments or costume items.
-And cleaning and organizing dressing rooms with costumes prior to each production.
+Cleaning and organizing dressing rooms with costumes prior to each production.

 PROPS: Props are the items used onstage during a play.
 Some have to be made so some creativity helps, but sometimes a props person can get on the telephone and find a source to loan an unusual item or go shopping at thrift stores to find just the right thing.
 LBP has a prop room where many items are warehoused and can be dusted off or refurbished.

-Sound board/light board operators run the board during the show.
+TECH Sound board/light board operators run the board during the show.
 We can train you to do this and you can sign up for as many performances as you can fit into your schedule.

 STAGE MANAGER: This is a paid position and is the job for people who really love theater and understand it takes commitment to work on a show.
 It’s also a good way to learn more about directing because you see up close how the director creates a show.
-The stage manager attends all rehearsals and makes notations in a prompt book about all the blocking moves the actors are given.
+The stage manager (SM) attends all rehearsals and makes notations in a prompt book about all the blocking moves the actors are given.
 The SM is “on book,” providing lines to the actors when they put down their scripts and begin to memorize their parts and the SM is in charge during the run of the show.
 He or she also makes sure that all communications are shared among the cast, set crew, costumes, director, publicity and everyone else.
 Being well organized is a must and a sense of humor helps a lot!

 HOUSE MANAGERS: House managers work during performances to make sure things go smoothly for the audience.
 Among other duties, they usher in audience members; assist with the seating of handicapped patrons, supervise intermission refreshments, etc. Training is provided and, as with other volunteer areas, you can work as few or as many performances as your schedule allows.
+You can even watch the show while volunteering your time!!

 PHOTO BOARDS: Someone with an artistic flair who can take the pictures of each production and put together a poster to sit in our lobby and then decorate our walls for years to come.